In this Reaper DAW review article, we’re going to take a comprehensive beginners look at Reaper.

 If it is showing up but isn’t working, check that mode (to the right of the device name) says Enabled+ Control.
 Otherwise, right-click the device and click Enable input, right-click again and click Enable input for control messages.
 Hopefully, this will resolve any issues.

 Besides recording itself, some highly useful features you will want to use include soloing and muting, adding FX and routing.
 Additionally, you will also want to know how to set up a software instrument to play with your MIDI controller.

-Say I just recorded drums to a click track, and now I want to lay down a bass track that sits well with the drums.
-Using the mute (m) and solo (s) buttons on each track, I can easily solo the drums and bass, and mute or unmute supporting tracks as I wish.
+Say you just recorded drums to a click track, and now you want to lay down a bass track that sits well with the drums.
+Using the mute (m) and solo (s) buttons on each track, you can easily solo the drums and bass, and mute or unmute supporting tracks as you wish.